dirtgirlcity/moonscript/docs/reference.md

 print var -- nil here
 ```

-MoonScript's `do` can also be used an expression .
-Allowing you to combine
+MoonScript's `do` can also be used as an expression.
+It allows you to combine
 multiple lines into one.
 The result of the `do` expression is the last
 statement in its body.